SummaryRead the full fact sheet

-Depending on the length and severity of the shock, injuries can include:
+Depending on the length and severity the electric shock, injuries can include:

-Always disconnect the power supply before trying to help a victim of electric shock.
+If it is safe to do so, disconnect the power supply before trying to help someone with electric shock.

 Symptoms of electric shock